Remembering Benoît Pelletier: A Tribute to a Great Quebec Politician and Constitutional Expert

 A constitution for Quebec

-In his “Project for Quebec”, Mr. Pelletier already talks about the major issues that Quebec should resolve with Ottawa, after the narrow victory of the No vote in the 1995 referendum: fiscal imbalance, asymmetrical federalism and Quebec’s role on the international scene.
+In his “Project for Quebec”, Mr. Pelletier already talks regarding the major issues that Quebec should resolve with Ottawa, following the narrow victory of the No vote in the 1995 referendum: fiscal imbalance, asymmetrical federalism and Quebec’s role on the international scene.
 In 2006, Minister Pelletier concluded an agreement with the Harper government that allows Quebec to appoint a permanent representative within the Canadian delegation to UNESCO.

 He was also in favor of the adoption of a Quebec constitution, as several member states of federations have done, including American states, he said, and as the Liberals of Jean Lesage already proposed in the 1960s.
-M Pelletier still admitted that the idea could annoy some federalists.
+M Pelletier still admitted that the idea might annoy some federalists.

 “For my part, I have no doubt that most of those who promote the project of a constitution for Quebec do so with the entirely legitimate perspective of providing Quebec with a unifying document, best embodying our wanting to live collectively by defining who we are and what legacy we wish to leave to the generations that follow us,” said the Minister of Canadian Intergovernmental Affairs in 2006 during the first Quebec Congress of Constitutional Law, in Quebec.